hashicorp-community/tf-helper/README.md

 Terraform Enterprise API: https://www.terraform.io/docs/enterprise/api/index.html

-The scripts in this repository replace and extend the functionality of the deprecated `terraform push` command.
-You can use them to upload configurations, start runs, and change variables using the new Terraform Enterprise API.
+The `tfe` command in this repository replaces and extends the functionality of the deprecated `terraform push` command.
+You can use it to upload configurations, start runs, and change and retrieve variables using the new Terraform Enterprise API.
 These scripts are not necessary to use Terraform Enterprise's core workflows, but they offer a convenient interface for manual actions on the command line.

 These scripts are written in POSIX Bourne shell and so should be used on UNIX, Linux, and MacOS systems.
 Use on Windows requires a POSIX compatible